MarlinFirmware/MarlinDocumentation/_articles/getting-started/configure.md

 #define TEMP_SENSOR_BED 3 //Heated bed
 {% endhighlight %}

-These are the profile of your thermistors.
-Generic profile are often "1" which is "100K Thermistor".
-If you can get exact brand and thermistor type for your hotend/heated bed, use that particular number/value/profile.
-Because each thermistor has their own characteristics to report temperature.
+These are the profiles of your thermistors.
+A generic profile is "1" which is "100K Thermistor".
+If you can get the exact brand and thermistor type for your hotend/heated bed, use that particular number/value/profile.
+The thermistor type points to a calibration table of thermistor electrical resistance versus temperature.

 {% alert warning %}
-This is crucial to ensure exact temperature measurement.
+This is crucial to obtain accurate temperature measurements.

-If you're unsure, just use 100k thermistor for `temp_sensor` and `temp_sensor_bed`
+As a last resort, just use 100k thermistor for `temp_sensor` and `temp_sensor_bed` but be highly sceptical of the temperature accuracy.
 {% endalert %}

 ***